How to Make S.M.A.R.T Goals with Personal Finances

 Example

-In order to reach this goal, cut your “luxury” and unnecessary flex expenses.
-Because the funds are being saved for a larger personal financial goal and aren’t impacting necessary expenses, and the timeline for your goals are set, this appears to be an achievable goal.
+• Achievable Goal: Cut back (or eliminate completely) on “luxury” expenses and put the money saved directly into your savings account.
+Because the funds are being saved for a larger personal financial goal and aren’t impacting necessary expenses, and the timeline for your goals are set, this works as an achievable goal.

 R-Realistic